kromenak/gengine/README.md

 ## Running the Game
 From time to time, as new and interesting features are added to the game, I'll package and upload releases here on GitHub.
 These executables are not "signed" or "notarized", so your OS may complain about files being from an unknown developer.
 You'll have to use the OS mechanism to bypass such warnings if you want to run the game.

-Remember to copy the contents of GK3's "Data" folder to the "Assets/GK3" folder.
-If running on Mac, this folder is inside of the .app package - you'll need to right-click on "Gabriel Knight 3.app", select "Show Package Contents", and navigate to the "Resources" folder.
+Remember to copy the contents of GK3's "Data" folder to the "Data" folder.
+If running on Mac, this folder is inside of the .app package - you'll need to right-click on "Gabriel Knight 3.app", select "Show Package Contents", and navigate to the "Content/Resources" folder.
 If you don't do this, the game will provide an error message about missing "brn" files and fail to run.

 As mentioned above, some functionality is implemented, but expect bugs, crashes, poor performance, and missing/incorrect behavior.
 Do not expect to play the entire game, or even complete a single timeblock!

 You can open the developer console using the `~` key, which allows you to enter commands in the Sheep language.
 For example, try `SetLocation("LBY")` or `PrintString("Hello World")`.
+Check out the GitHub wiki for a list of all Sheep API functions that can be called.

 F1, F2, and F3 enable debug visualizations.
 F4 quits the game.